6 min read

 Talk to people and take breaks

 Working from home is an excellent opportunity to maximize your time and productivity because you don’t have the same distractions you have at a corporate office.
-However, if you try to replace a face-to-face job with email or text only, you may become disconnected from the overall plan and frequently run into misunderstandings.
+However, if you try to replace a face-to-face job with email or text communication only, you may become disconnected from the overall business plan and frequently run into misunderstandings.
 It is essential to stay connected and have a clear understanding of what is going on with department or division activity.
 My goal is to make ten phone calls before 10 a.m every day.
 Ending the day with at least five calls to team members ensures that we’ve completed everything that we needed to complete.

 Taking breaks and having lunch at the home office can be tough because it’s easy to become so involved with what we’re doing that time flies by.
 However, if we don’t take breaks and stop to have lunch, the walls will start closing in.
 Keep in mind that the home office is not the lunchroom, and whenever possible, go to lunch outside of the house if you have somewhere close and can afford it.
 It’s important to sit down and eat in a different space.